datamirror · Stata

 - Marginal distributions — Kolmogorov–Smirnov tests per variable

-- Correlations — Pearson correlations on the copula sample
+- Correlations — Spearman rank correlations on the copula sample

 - Checkpoint coefficients — target